This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 - What you found: this will give the auditor clues about the state of your ISMS and may identify issues/concerns deserving further investigation;

 - What was the outcome, in other words what did the audit achieve?
 Did all agreed audit recommendations (including corrective actions arising from non-conformities but possibly also more creative improvement suggestions) get fully actioned and signed-off on time and was your ISMS actually improved?
 More generally, how does management react and respond to audits?
 Do they take them seriously?
-Do ISMS internal audits add value to the organization?
+Do ISMS internal audits add value to the organisation?

 Listen carefully to any summing up or findings or recommendations the auditor makes as there may well be some helpful suggestions about how to improve your ISMS, and if they are stated by an independent, competent external auditor, they tend to carry weight with management.
 Even if the final audit report officially says “No issues, fully compliant”, the auditor may raise minor concerns, snags or improvement suggestions informally.
-A good auditor will also compliment your organization on certain aspects of its ISMS, and those kinds of comment make good security awareness materials.
-It's nice to be given a clean bill of health and to be certified compliant, but a positive comment about something your organization is doing well can really make someone's day!
+A good auditor will also compliment your organisation on certain aspects of its ISMS, and those kinds of comment make good security awareness materials.
+It's nice to be given a clean bill of health and to be certified compliant, but a positive comment about something your organisation is doing well can really make someone's day!

 Implementation tip: take it easy, don't fret!
 Like taking an examination, the audit should go smoothly provided you have done your homework.
 Preparing your paperwork in advance of the auditor's visit will help you both.
 Sort out your ISMS policies, audit plans, audit files, audit methods, audit reports etc. - get them straight and be ready to offer relevant information promptly if/when the auditor asks for it (be nice: don't just dump everything on them in a big pile and say “Help yourself”!).
 If you are well organized and helpful, it will make the auditor’s job easier, reduce stress and increase confidence in how you conduct your internal audits.